nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 ### Show me the code!

-First I'll show the code as a whole then I'll take you through it step by step:
+First I'll show the code as a whole then we'll go through it step by step:

     function myComponentFactory() {
         let suffix = ''